uhi22/pyPLC/readme.md

 See [Raspberry installation manual](doc/installation_on_raspberry.md)

 ### Usage on Microcontrollers
 This python project is NOT intended for use on microcontrollers like ESP32 or STM32.
-But there is a variant ported to C for use in the Arduino IDE, with the ESP32-based WT32-ETH01 board.
-See here: https://github.com/uhi22/ccs32
+But there are variants ported to C:
+- for use in the Arduino IDE, with the ESP32-based WT32-ETH01 board, see here: https://github.com/uhi22/ccs32
+- for use in the Arduino IDE, with ESP32 talking via SPI to QCA7005: https://github.com/uhi22/ccs32berta
+- plain C / C++ on STM32 with QCA7005, using OpenInverter library: https://github.com/uhi22/ccs32clara

 ## Example flow
 This chapter describes the start of a charging session, considering all layers.
 The checkpoint numbers can be used as reference in code and in the log files.